fluxcd/flux/site/helm-operator.md

 kubectl create secret tls helm-client --cert=tls/flux-helm-operator.pem --key=./tls/flux-helm-operator-key.pem
 ```

-> note: this has to be in the same namespace as the flux-helm-operator is deployed in.
+> **Note:** this has to be in the same namespace as the flux-helm-operator is deployed in.

 Deploy Flux with Helm;